Sreinumder/CppChess/README.md

  A very basic cpp TUI chess game.

 ## Controls
-use numpad for directions like
+- use numpad for directions like
+'''
 7 8 9  ↖ ↑ ↗ \
 4 5 6  ← ⏎ → \
 1 2 3  ↙ ↓ ↘ \
+  '''
+- Alternatively for player 2, first press '''t''' to toggle two control mode
+'''
+q w e    ↖ ↑ ↗ \
+a s d f  ← ↓ → ⏎\
+z   c    ↙   ↘ \
+  '''
+-

 ## Features
 - supports all the basic rules like castling, en-passant etc properly.